Creative Christmas Flower Arrangements

 Flower and Color Combinations to Try

-Here’s a quick reference table for pairing flowers and colors for Christmas arrangements:
+Here’s a quick reference table for pairing flowers and colors for Christmas arrangements.
+Use this as a guide when you’re shopping for stems or planning your next Pinterest-worthy centerpiece.

 Flower TypeColors to UseBest Accent ElementsIdeal Settings